juliankrispel/draft-js-flowtype-docs/readme.md

 Given a decorator key, optionally return the props to use when rendering this decorated range.

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## DraftDragType

 A type that allows us to avoid passing boolean arguments around to indicate whether a drag type is internal or external.

 Type: (`"internal"` \| `"external"`)

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## DraftEditor